yuanqing/sketch-clean-document/README.md

 ### Clean Document

-Executes the above four commands on all layers (on all pages), symbols, text styles, layer styles and pages in the current document
+- Executes the above four commands on all layers, all symbols, all text styles and layer styles, and all pages in the current document

 ## Installation